 An important member of your team has recently left your company.
 The role is essential to the function of your company.
 Yet, you are unsure where to begin your recruitment efforts.
 Additionally, you feel as though you have a limited bandwidth, time, resources, and overall expertise.
 Given these reasons, you feel partnering with a recruitment agency would be your best option for finding the most qualified candidate for your vacancy.
 However, prior to selecting an agency, take into consideration a few of the following factors.

-With the all of the news around Yahoo's massive layoffs and the wrongful termination lawsuit they are facing, it had me thinking about terminations.
-While I'm going to assume you are probably not in the same position as Marissa Mayer, you probably have had a few employees leave your company in the past.
-Sometimes it’s best for the employee to move on whether it’s for family reasons or because he or she wants/needs to grow professionally.
+Every employer has to deal with staff leaving.
+Sometimes it’s best for the employee to move on whether it’s for family reasons or because he or she wants to grow professionally.
 Sometimes, you may find that you have a few challenges going on internally.
 Nonetheless, as the manager, you should ensure your employee’s offboarding process is as smooth as possible.
 A successful offboarding can not only benefit you, but the exiting employee as well.
 Let’s explore a few of strategies that will ensure a successful offboarding- starting with the opportunity to receive feedback.

 As a manager, I’m sure you have brought on quite a few new hire employees.
 Some of these employees, when beginning employment, can “jump right in” and become a part of the team.
 However, others may take some time to adjust to the new culture.
 To assist in culture assimilation and the learning of company policies and procedures, I always recommend creating a mentor or buddy program for my client's new hires.
 They've already invested a lot of time and resources in finding the best candidates, so by instituting this as part of their onboarding program, they are ensuring a smooth transition and investing in their future success.